 3.3.4.
-Three-Detector Observations
+Three-detector Observations

-The Virgo contribution to O2 is noteworthy in significantly improving the localizations of the events GW170809, GW170814 and GW170817.9 As an example, for GW170814, the 50% sky localization area is confined in a single region of tens of square degrees in the southern hemisphere.
-We note that Virgo data was used to produce updated skymaps of GW170823 (LIGO Scientific Collaboration & Virgo Collaboration 2017x,d) soon after identification of the signal.
-Subsequent data validation studies identified problems with the Virgo data around GW170823 which made it unreliable for use in parameter estimation: the final sky localization relies only on the LIGO data.
+The Virgo contribution to O2 is noteworthy for significantly improving the localizations of the events GW170809, GW170814 and GW170817.188 As an example, for GW170814, the 50% sky localization area is confined in a single region of tens of square degrees in the southern hemisphere.
+We note that Virgo data was used to produce updated skymaps of GW170823 (LIGO Scientific Collaboration & Virgo Collaboration 2017d, 2017x) soon after identification of the signal.
+Subsequent data validation studies identified problems with the Virgo data around GW170823, which made it unreliable for use in parameter estimation: the final sky localization relies only on the LIGO data.

-A note should be made regarding the initial and refined skymaps of GW170814 (Abbott et al. 2017b,d): it is expected that the initial and updated skymaps for compact binary coalescence events are similar unless there are significant changes in data calibration, data quality or glitch treatment or low-latency parameter estimations.
+A note should be made regarding the initial and refined skymaps of GW170814 (Abbott et al. 2017b, 2017d): it is expected that the initial and updated skymaps for compact binary coalescence events are similar unless there are significant changes in data calibration, data quality or glitch treatment, or low-latency parameter estimations.

-We observed a significant shift between the first GW170814 sky localization area and its update (LIGO Scientific Collaboration & Virgo Collaboration 2017y,z).
+We observed a significant shift between the first GW170814 sky localization area and its update (LIGO Scientific Collaboration & Virgo Collaboration 2017y, 2017z).
 At the time of GW170814, the Virgo power spectral density (PSD) changed significantly with respect to the estimated PSD used to precompute the template bank by the GstLAL online search.
-Consequently, the phase of the whitening filter for Virgo was no longer cancelled out by the templates.
-This resulted in a Virgo residual phase, which produced a phase shift in the Virgo SNR time series causing an east shift of the 50% credible region of the sky localization area.
+Consequently, the phase of the whitening filter for Virgo was no longer canceled out by the templates.
+This resulted in a Virgo residual phase, which produced a phase shift in the Virgo